sopcce/Sop.Core/README.md

 -------

-Many thanks to the following individuals, organisations and projects whose work is so important to the success of NHibernate (in no particular order):
+Many thanks to the following individuals, organisations and projects whose work is so important to the success of SopTemplateSite (in no particular order):

 * [NUnit][] - unit-testing
 * [Nant][] - build automation